vutranquangminh/certificates/README.md

 # 🎓 My Certificate Portfolio

 Welcome to my professional certificate portfolio.
-This repository serves as a curated archive of the programming and web development certifications I have earned through rigorous self-paced study with world-renowned institutions such as **Harvard University** and **Scrimba**.
+This repository serves as a curated archive of the programming, AI, and web development certifications I have earned through rigorous self-paced study and instructor-led workshops with world-renowned institutions such as **Harvard University**, **NVIDIA**, and **Scrimba**.

-These certificates reflect my continuous effort to build a strong foundation in computer science, deepen my knowledge of programming languages, and sharpen my practical development skills across both frontend and backend technologies.
+These certificates reflect my continuous effort to build a strong foundation in computer science, deepen my knowledge of AI and programming languages, and sharpen my practical development skills across both frontend, backend, and applied machine learning technologies.

 ---